-I stretch out my stiff sore body and hurry to my rucksack to grab a change of clothes.
-There's not many left that are clean.
-Looks like im going to the laundromat today.
-Once dressed in ripped jeans, a black tshirt and my favorite giant black hoodie i found in a lost and found I am ready to fight another day.
+I stretch out my stiff, sore body and hurry to my rucksack to grab a change of clothes.
+There's not much clean left.
+Looks like I'm going to the laundromat today.
+Once dressed in ripped jeans, a black t-shirt, and my favorite giant black hoodie I found in a lost and found I am ready to fight another day.
 I pack up my stuff.
 Blankets, flashlight, and my knives, and heave my rucksack over my shoulder and abandon the abandoned building I've been staying at for the last few weeks.
 I comb my long dark hair out with my fingers and step out into the morning.

 The sky is still that clear empty blue of early morning just before sunrise another day to survive.

-Hes in his twenties, tall and lean with mocha skin and buzzed dark hair.
+He's in his late twenties, tall and lean with mocha skin and buzzed dark hair.
 He has a jaw that could cut glass and a killer smile.
 I mean he's totally not on my radar but you would have to be blind not to realize he's attractive.

 "Early morning drop off."
 He shrugs holding up a small black duffle bag.
 I nod.

 "Sure.
 I'll never pass up hanging with you."
 He grins.
 "You armed?"